1st Force Reconnaissance Company: Organization

 1st Force Recon Company's table of organization consisted of a headquarters and service platoon and six Force Reconnaissance platoons.
-1st Force would often be augmented by reserve forces from 3rd and 4th Force Recon Companies for combat deployments.
+1st Force would often be augmented by reserve forces from 3rd Force Reconnaissance Company (3rd Force Recon) and 4th Force Reconnaissance Company (4th Force Recon) for combat deployments.

 History

 First Force Reconnaissance Company was activated on 19 June 1957 at Camp Margarita (Area 33), Marine Corps Base Camp Pendleton, California.
 It was formed from the Reconnaissance Platoon of Marine Corps Test Unit#1 that was assigned to take over the guideon of 1st Amphibious Reconnaissance Company, that was under command of Captain "Cycle" Michael Sparks.
 Many Marines from the amphib recon company and 1st Reconnaissance Battalion augmented the new Fleet Marine Force-level reconnaissance capabilities to force commanders.

-The Company's first company commander was Major Bruce F. Meyers, with Captain Joseph Z. Taylor as his executive officer.
+The company's first company commander was Major Bruce F. Meyers, with Captain Joseph Z. Taylor as his executive officer.
 Meyers was MCTU#1's project test officer that led the development and refinement of submarine insertions/extractions techniques, low level static line and military free fall parachute insertion, the closed-circuit SCUBA procedures and capabilities developed the initial deep reconnaissance capability within the Department of Defense.
 1st Force Recon pioneered the High Altitude Low Opening (HALO) parachuting technique in 1958 that allowed for a more secure and accurate insertion of a deep reconnaissance team.

 By 1958, approximately half of the 1st Force Reconnaissance Company was reassigned and transferred to Marine Corps Base Camp Lejeune, North Carolina to form the 2nd Force Reconnaissance Company; under command of Joseph Z. Taylor, promoted to Major.

 1st Platoon, Sub Unit #1, embarked onto the USS Cook (APD-130) and sailed for southern Thailand, to the Royal Thai Navy base of Sattahip, in December 1964.
 The 1st Platoon conducted reconnaissance patrols with the Royal Thai Marine Corps, with one Thai Marine attached to each of the 4-man force recon teams.
 By the end of January, they finished their recon operations in Thailand and sailed for Vietnam for the planned amphibious landings in March 1965.